 - The names of the different zerg broods in Starcraft (back when the zerg had discreet broods) were explicitly stated to be names given by terran analysts.
 Their units are presumably named similarly.
 The zerg are shown to use these names themselves, but that's probably just Translation Convention.

 - In Super Robot Wars the various Balmar mechs are all simply given reporting names by humans based on what they look like.
-The six-legged ones are called "Bugs", the ones with wings are called "Birds", etc. The various humanoid types are called "Soldiers", "Knights" & "Fatmen".
+The six-legged ones are called "Bugs", the ones with wings are called "Birds", etc. The various humanoid types are called "Soldiers", "Knights", and "Fatmen".
 They are also asigned a numerical designation based on the order they were first encountered in.
 The Bugs, being recon units are therefore designated AGXnote -01; the heroic Cybaster has an official-unofficial AGX model number because the EFA initially mistook it for a Balmar machine.
 The funny thing is that their real names are also Earth words, only this time in Ancient Hebrew...

 - Shadow Mirror's Soulgain is referred to as Mustache Man (or White Wrath in the English version, despite it being blue), while Zweizergain is referred to as Horned Man.
 The Shura gods Ialdaboth and Valefor are both referred to as "the haired one" by the EFA until Folka joins and tells everyone their actual names.
 Meanwhile the Shura refer to Compatible Kaiser as the "Red Demon".